maciakl/gopher/README.md

     Subcommands:
       init <string>
-            bootstrap a new project with a given <string> name or url make <target>
+            bootstrap a new project with a given <string> name or url make
-            build the project using a Makefile, fall back on release if no Makefile is present release
+            create a simple Makefile for the project just
+            create a simple Justfile for the project
+      release
             build the project for windows, linux and mac, then and zip the binaries scoop